 Below this lower circle is a selection of stones that appear to mirror the three stars in Orion’s belt.
 Just as we find on the Giza plateau in Egypt, the far stone is slightly off-kilt with the other two.

 Of course, I could be wrong with this assumption, but knowing how many patterns repeat themselves through ancient cultures, I was not surprised to find it.

-On the earliest maps available of the area, the three stones south-west of the main site are labeled as “The Wedding Stones.”
-In accordance with local legend they are known colloquially as the Bride, the Bridegroom and the Parson.
-However, they are really man, woman and child.
+On the earliest maps available of the area, the three stones south-west of the main site is labelled as “The Wedding Stones.”
+In accordance with local legend, they are known colloquially as the Bride, the Bridegroom and the Parson.
+However, what they really are is man, woman and child.

-This is the familiar chemical wedding, also known as the Middle Pillar in Egypt, the Trinity in modern organised religions or the Staff Gods of South America.
+This is the alchemists “chemical wedding”, also known as the Middle Pillar in Egypt, the Trinity in modern organised religions or the Staff Gods of South America.